-- To Protect your Business Reputation: The use of inappropriate language, negative or insensitive comments, or other similar faux pas on social media can place your business in a bad light.
-Loss of reputation may result in decline in profits and in some cases, being sued in a court of law.
+- To protect your business reputation: The use of inappropriate language, negative, or insensitive comments, or other similar faux pas on social media can place your business in a bad light.
+Loss of reputation may result in a decline in profits and in some cases, being sued in a court of law.
 Therefore the introduction of a social media policy into your business would have the benefit of protecting your reputation.

-- Raise Awareness of Brand: A social media policy does more than just averting your problems by imposing “restrictions”.
+- Raise awareness of brand: A social media policy does more than just averting your problems by imposing “restrictions”.
 As guiding principles, it provides direction to employees and may help the business achieve its goals.
-For example, the social media policy, if drafted correctly, would advise employees on how to word their comments, post and articles to boost brand awareness by directing traffic to your website.
+For example, the social media policy, if drafted correctly, would advise employees on how to word their comments, posts, and articles to boost brand awareness by directing traffic to your website.

 Q: My employer has blocked my access to Facebook on my work computer, and banned use of any social media during working hours.
 Is this not an infringement on my freedom of speech and right to privacy?

 A: By virtue of the employment contract, the employer has the right to expect employee’s full time and attention during working hours in return for the remuneration given.
 Social media activities can be a huge waste of paid employee time.
 In addition, a ban on access to social media helps to protect an employer’s reputation, prevent breaches of confidentiality, and create a safe working environment.

 However, the employer’s rights must be balanced against the employee’s right to privacy both within and outside of the workplace.
 Employees have a reasonable expectation of privacy in the workplace.
 The extent of the employee’s right to privacy is determined by:

 - Ownership of the hardware, software or server used by the employee; and